bidule21/MetaShot/README.md

 As a user, I want to associate each shot with its accuracy on a target, so that I can determine if my scope needs adjusting.
 * An input field is available for each entry/shot made to take negative and positive values.

-As a user, I want to store the enviremental variables for the current day, so that I can adjust my scope to accommodate the variables.
+As a user, I want to store the environmental variables for the current day, so that I can adjust my scope to accommodate the variables.
 * Input fields exist to allow user to manually enter environmental variables.
 * A button exists to automatically input environmental variables information.